-Providing a proper diet for your cat is one of the best things you can do to help him live a longer, healthier life.
-There are numerous diets available, and some are better and safer than others.
+Finding the best diet for cats is one of the best things you can do to help your pet live a longer, healthier life.
+There are numerous cat diets available, and some are better and safer than others.
 Wading through the major options can help you understand your pet's nutritional needs and identify the best food to feed him.

 The Need for Water